ethical-haquer/Galaxy-Flasher/README.md

 [Galaxy-Flasher-Thor-Screencast-Dark.webm](https://github.com/ethical-haquer/Galaxy-Flasher/assets/141518185/bc8c07d5-17ea-447a-b4b2-98aa295cc3e6)

+### Selecting Files

+To select files to flash, you can:

+- Click the corresponding file button, which will open a file picker.
+- Drag and drop a file into it's corresponding file entry.
+- Copy/Paste (or type!) a file-path into the correct file entry.

+Corresponding or correct as in if you want to select a CP file, click the CP file button, if you have a BL file-path copied, paste it into the BL file entry, etc.

+### Flashing Files

+Flashing files with Galaxy Flasher is easy.
+Here's how to do it:

+#### Thor
+- Click the "Connect" button.
+If there is more than one device connected, you will be prompted to select a device.
+You will know you have connected when the "Connect" button changes to "Disconnect".
+- Once you're connected to a device, click the "Start Odin Protocol" button.
+If the button changes to "End Odin Protocol", you're good.
+- Click the "Flash!" button. (after you've selected at least one file to flash)
+- If the "[Thor] Automatically select all partitions" setting is off, you will be asked to select what partitions to flash from each file you selected.
+If that setting is on, Galaxy Flasher will automatically select all of the partitions for each file you selected.
+- Once you (or the computer) have selected the partitions to flash from each file you selected, a "Verify Flash" window will appear.
+This is when you can abort if you didn't mean to flash what you selected.
+Click "No" to cancel, or "OK" to begin flashing the device.

+#### Odin4

+Please note that unlike Thor, Odin4 does not have a "Verify Flash" window.
+If you accidentally started flashing your device, you can disconnect it from your computer when Odin4 is verifying the files. (verifying the files is the first thing it does when you click the "Flash!" button) If Odin4 has already started flashing the files to your device, disconnecting your device may cause even more issues.

+- Click the "Flash!" button. (after you've selected at least one file to flash)
+- If there is more than one device connected, you will be prompted to select a device.
+- That's it!

 ## How you can help

 Here are some ways you can help me improve/finish Thor GUI:
 + Galaxy Flasher needs a logo!
 If you would be interested in making one, please open a new issue.
 + Find and report bugs.
 If you find an issue that isn't listed above in "Known Bugs" or [here](https://github.com/ethical-haquer/Galaxy-Flasher/issues), please let me know!
-+ ~Help translate Thor GUI into your language.
++ ~Help translate Galaxy Flasher into your language.
 Refer to [this readme](https://github.com/ethical-haquer/Galaxy-Flasher/blob/main/locales/README.md) for more info~.
 NOTE: Currently, the en.json file is in dire need of updating after the re-write, so please don't add other translations until it is updated.
 Thanks!
 + Improve the code.
 Pull requests are always welcome!
 + Suggest an improvement by opening up a [feature request](https://github.com/ethical-haquer/Galaxy-Flasher/issues/new/choose)!